tessacorreig/Algorithms-project/README.md

 - [] Didn't show all the information available to aid the user experience (what products there were, options to choose)
 - [] Improve questions in the start up survey to be more accurate and have a deeper understanding of what start ups need to target our app better for them

-# Further imrpovements for second code
+# Further improvements for second code
 - for the code to be able to read the data in a format that is not the specific column order we provided
 - for the code to be able to expand even further to help any business, and not only start ups